cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-13-game-wager.md

     ...
 )
 ```
-This `app.BankKeeper` is a full bank keeper, which also conforms to your `BankKeeper` interface.
+This `app.BankKeeper` is a full bank keeper that also conforms to your `BankKeeper` interface.

 ## Preparing Expected Errors